k21971/CrecelleHack/doc/variantfixes.md

 - Two-Bladed Sword
 - Dual Axe

-### Door and Chest Keys
+### Locks and Picks
+- Unlocking tools now stack.
-- Unlocking tools now stack and are destroyed after use.
+- Unlocking tools have a small chance of being destroyed upon use.
-- Lock picks stack.
+  The chance is dependent upon the type of unlocking tool.

 ## Roles and Races